 Discover Jersey’s wilderness with local guides who are passionate about the area.

 The walks are also called “Moonwalks” because of the lunar-like rock formations.
-However, this is not a sterile environment, it is full of marine and bird life and has a rich maritime history.
+However, this environment is not sterile; it is full of marine and bird life and has a rich maritime history.

 Escape the sounds and activities of everyday life and enter a place that is neither sea nor land.

-Built in 1782, Seymour Tower dominates the Royal Bay of Grouville.
-The tower is surrounded by a mass of granite rocks and gullies that are home to a diverse range of marine creatures and birds.
+Seymour Tower was constructed in 1782 and dominates the Royal Bay of Grouville.
+The tower is surrounded by a mass of granite rocks and gullies and is home to a diverse range of marine creatures and birds.

-The walk takes you across sand bars and into the gullies, which at low tide fall dry.
-Stand in places that within a few hours your footprints will be covered by up to 40 ft/12m of water as the ocean returns to reclaim its territory.
-This is why you should not venture into this lunar-like landscape without local knowledge or a guide.
+The walk takes you across sand bars and into the gullies, which fall dry at low tide.
+Stand in places where within a few hours, your footprints will be covered by up to 40 ft/12m of water as the ocean returns to reclaim its territory.
+You should not venture into this lunar-like landscape without local knowledge or a guide.

-Learn from local guides who have lived and walked in this area for many years about the maritime history and fishing activities.
-Perhaps observe low water fishermen and women searching for lobster, prawns and even the famous Jersey ormer.
+Learn from local guides who have lived and walked in this area for many years about maritime history and fishing activities.
+Perhaps observe low-water fishermen and women searching for lobster, prawns and even the famous Jersey ormer.

-Throughout the year discover fascinating marine creatures, sponges, sea lemons, anemones and a wide variety of shellfish and seaweed.
+Throughout the year, discover fascinating marine creatures, sponges, sea lemons, anemones and a wide variety of shellfish and seaweed.
+Dates.

-As night descends, star-like shapes of bright green twinkle and sparkle in a few unique spots on the seabed at low tide to illuminate the sands at your feet.
-Few local people ever see -or even know about- these remarkable creatures.
+As night descends, star-like shapes of bright green flash and sparkle in a few unique spots on the seabed at low tide to illuminate the sands at your feet.
+Few local people see or even know about these remarkable creatures.